 Cobra Electronics' citizens band radios and radar detectors are good buddies when you're on the road.
-Its principal Cobra division markets CB and marine radios, two-way radios, radar detectors, power inverters, jump-starters, and GPS navigation systems for professional drivers under the Cobra brand.
+Its principal namesake division markets Cobra-branded CB and marine radios, two-way radios, radar detectors, power inverters, jump-starters, and GPS navigation systems.
+It serves professional drivers.
 The firm's PPL unit peddles personal navigation systems and speed camera location detectors under the Snooper name.
 Cobra Electronics also manages the AURA database of photo-enforcement locations (including speed camera and red-light detector positions) in North America and Europe.
 Cobra's products are sold in the US, Canada, and Europe through consumer electronics stores, discount retailers, and truck stops.

-To keep sales on the up and up, Cobra has introduced new products.
-In 2010 it launched Cobra iRadar, a speed and red-light camera detector that also allows users to control its settings via smartphones, and Cobra PhoneLynx, a system that enables users to make and receive mobile phone calls from phones in any home or small office.
-In early 2011 Cobra rolled out a GPS system with 5-inch screen targeted to truck drivers.
+Cobra also introduces new products as a way to boost its bottom line.
+It has launched Cobra iRadar, a speed and red-light camera detector that also allows users to control its settings via smartphones, and Cobra PhoneLynx, a system that enables users to make and receive mobile phone calls from phones in any home or small office.
+Cobra has also rolled out a GPS system with 5-inch screen targeted to truck drivers.

 The company was founded in 1961 by chairman emeritus Carl Korn.